 Introducing Master Brewer Jim Brady – Conch Republic Brewing

-I immediately joined the American Homebrewers Association and registered Key West’s first and only brew club, The Conch Republic B.U.B.B.A.s (Brewers United Brewing Better Ales), with the hopes of attracting others of like mind.
+Immediately I joined the American Homebrewers Association and registered Key West’s first and only brew club, The Conch Republic B.U.B.B.A.s (Brewers United Brewing Better Ales), with the hopes of attracting others of like mind.
 For years the only members were the ones coming around to drink the fruits of my labor, never brewing anything themselves.
-Today, however, we have nearly 40 members with over a dozen active brewers.
-In 1998, I invented a kit called the Wort Wizard which harnesses the wasted hydropower from the runoff of a counterflow chiller to pump hot beer wort from the brew kettle, through the chiller and into the fermenter.
+Today, however, we have nearly 40 members with many active brewers.
+In early 2000’s I invented a kit called the Wort Wizard which harnesses the wasted hydropower from the runoff of a counterflow chiller to pump hot beer wort from the brew kettle, through the chiller and into the fermenter.
 In addition, the kit automatically aerates the cooled wort and removed headspace foam that develops in the fermenter as it fills.
 I created Island Brewing Products to market the kit and have sold it all over the globe.
 A Google search of Wort Wizard will confirm its popularity and longevity over the years through many homebrew forums.
 Hundreds of homebrewers swear by it and I use it myself each time I homebrew.

-In addition to that title, I became a Certified Cicerone (beer sommelier) in June of 2011 after passing my exam in San Diego.
-In June of 2012, I passed my national BJCP (Beer Judge Certification Program) to become a ranked beer judge and as far as I know of, the only one in the Florida Keys.
-I wrote a weekly column entitled The Keg and I for a local magazine called Solares Hill (the highest point in Key West, 18 ft. above sea level!).
+Additionally to that title, I became a Certified Cicerone (beer sommelier) in June of 2011 after passing my exam in San Diego.
+In June of 2012, I passed my national BJCP (Beer Judge Certification Program) to become a ranked beer judge, and as far as I know, the only one in the Florida Keys.
+For a time I also enjoyed writing a weekly column entitled “The Keg and I” for a local magazine called Solares Hill (the highest point in Key West, 18 ft. above sea level!).